Who am I?

 March 2020 - September 2021

-Helping design teams collaborate with engineers on Microsoft Purview
+Helping design teams collaborate with engineers on Microsoft Purview.
+Contributing components to the Purview Common Control React library.

 Microsoft